Here are 15 bits of bowhunting advice to think about before you get into the game.

 4. Don't try to increase your draw weight until you get stronger

 A scary analogy, sure, but the point is with today's technology, a deer's rib cage or shoulder blades don't stand a chance.
 Choose a compound bow that will allow you to shoot a lighter weight to start, and then gradually increase it as you get stronger.
+You will know the draw weight is too much if you are shaking and inaccurate every time you come to full draw.

 5. Know your animal's anatomy